Clinical Trials (PDQ®)

 - Prior invasive malignancy (except non-melanomatous skin cancer) unless disease free for a minimum of 2 years (note that carcinoma in situ of the breast, oral cavity, or cervix are all permissible)

-- Prior sorafenib use; note that prior chemotherapy for HCC or a different cancer is allowable
+- Prior sorafenib use > 60 days.
+Note that prior chemotherapy for HCC or a different cancer is allowable

 - Prior radiotherapy to the region of the liver that would result in overlap of radiation therapy fields